jweeeezy/configs/README.md

 vim config file that will source the scripts in vim/vim_scripts

 ## Makefile

-use ` make download ` to install .bashrc and .vimrc on your system or ` make colors `to copy vim colorschemes from vim/vim_color to your system
+    ` make download `

+to install .bashrc and .vimrc on your system

+    ` make colors `

+to copy vim colorschemes from vim/vim_color to your system